- • What is an ESTA and how does it work?

 - • What does the “Visa Waiver Program” mean exactly?

-The “Visa Waiver Program” makes it possible for travelers with different nationalities to travel to the United Sates without a visa (for business or pleasure, during which each stay is not allowed to last more than 90 days).
-All travelers that fall under this feature are required to file for an ESTA before they are allowed to enter America.
+The “Visa Waiver Program” makes it possible for travellers with different nationalities to travel to the United Sates without a visa (for business or pleasure, during which each stay is not allowed to last more than 90 days).
+All travellers that fall under this feature are required to file for an ESTA before they are allowed to enter America.

 It is important to know that, in order to be allowed entry into the US, you are required to relinquish any rights for reviewing or appealing the final admission ruling of the US Customs and Border Protection, or otherwise fight the deportation procedure which flows from an application of admission under the Visa Waiver Program.

 An ESTA only provides authorization to enter America without needing a visa.
 This holds for all trips made by air or sea.
 You are also required to have an ESTA if you are only in the US on a transit (even if you don’t need to leave to plane).